Elimination and letting go

 Difficulties in letting go

-If our Metal energy is weak, then our letting go will be unbalanced.
+If our Metal energy is weak, then our ability to let go will be unbalanced.
 Either we let go of things too soon, or we hold on to them for too long.

-When a loved one dies, for example, it’s normal to feel grief, a feeling that is metal in nature.
-If the loss doesn’t affect us at all, or if on the contrary the sadness we feel lasts for years, this indicates that the Metal element is out of balance.
+When a loved one dies, for example, it is normal to feel grief, which is a Metal emotion.
+If this loss does not affect us at all, or if, on the contrary, the sadness we feel lasts for years, this indicates that the Metal element is out of balance.

 When we really can’t let go, every event, no matter how small, affects us greatly.
-We go through life looking at the past.
+We move forward in life looking back at the past.

 Others will try to compensate for this emptiness by displaying a perfect appearance.
 We’ll see people who take care of every detail of their appearance as well as their living space.
 In their home, everything is in its place, no thread sticking out, no wisp of dust making an appearance.
 They will seek to accumulate wealth and flaunt it in broad daylight in an attempt to create that impression of value through the eyes of others.